-Monument Lab is a public art and history studio based in Philadelphia.
+Monument Lab is a nonprofit public art and history studio based in Philadelphia.
 Monument Lab works with artists, students, activists, municipal agencies, and cultural institutions on participatory approaches to public engagement and collective memory.
-Founded by Paul Farber and Ken Lum in 2012, Monument Lab cultivates and facilitates critical conversations around the past, present, and future of monuments.
+Founded in 2012, Monument Lab cultivates and facilitates critical conversations around the past, present, and future of monuments.
 Through exhibitions, research programs, and fellowships, Monument Lab critically engages our inherited symbols in order to unearth the next generation of monuments that elevate stories of resistance and hope.

 As an organization we aspire to make our decisions, including how our resources are obtained and allocated, based on these values: Art at the Core, Process Matters as Much as Outcome, Intersectionality for Transformation, Collaboration with Boundaries, Citation and Compensation, Integrity with Accountability, Culture of Care, and Wisdom and Learning.

 Monument Lab is now accepting intern applications for the spring 2024 semester.
 This program is tailor-made for both undergraduate and graduate students, offering a unique chance to dive into the world of local, national, and international public art non-profit work.
 Our 12-week internship program starts on January 22, 2024.

 Applications are being reviewed on a rolling basis, so don't miss your chance to be a part of our team!
 The deadline for all applications is Monday, November 20 at 5 PM EST.